Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays Bank.

 Consider peer-to-peer lending

 If you’re looking for a better return and don’t mind taking on a bit of risk, check out Lending Club.
-It’s not FDIC insured, but returns have average 9.05% over the past 18 months.
-Itâ€™s free to open an account, and you can get started with as little as $25.
+It’s not FDIC-insured, but returns have averaged between 5.25 percent to 8.57 percent historically.
+It is free to open an account, and you can get started with as little as $25.

 Last but not least, you could always just choose to suck it up and deal with the low rates.
 While low rates are frustrating, you have to consider how much you’re actually losing by sitting on your hands.
 If you don’t currently have a lot of money in savings, then you’re not missing out on much in terms of real dollars.
 Your time might be better spend figuring out other ways to earn extra money or otherwise improve your financial situation.